zhangjie-xd/FastDroid/README.md

 ## Contact

-If you experience any issues, Please contact us at zhangjie@xidian.edu.cn
+If you experience any issues, Please contact us